UMXihao/SmartOrchV2/Sean Work Journal.md

 # 12-29-2025
 ## Testing a new sentiment dataset
 We test with a new sentiment categorical dataset IMDB, but the analysis time using CPU is still very long.

+## Sparsity: Early Exit
+Skipping a specific layer requires modifying the computation graph and loading model parameters.
+For DeepSeekv2, the last layer cannot be skipped; otherwise, the output cannot be built.